 Nature lovers paradise

 Dripping is surrounded by the great outdoors with access to hiking, swimming and mountain biking at places like Milton Reimer’s Ranch, Hamilton Pool, Westcave Preserve, Pedernales Falls State Park and more.
 It has also just been designated as an official “Bird City” that draws bird watching enthusiasts.
 Ranch Park and Charro Ranch Park both have great bird viewing areas if you want to bring your binoculars and enjoy some peace and quiet.
+The spring and fall wildflowers are another incredible bonus to the beauty that makes this town so unique.

 Proximity to Austin and the Hill Country